Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Results

 \subsection{Cross-lingual Results}

-Table~\ref{tab:crosslingual_mf1_main} reports language-wise cross-lingual macro-F1 (in $\%$) for the proposed CLAP-based systems under the \textbf{projection-only} and \textbf{projection+fine-tuning} settings, together with previously reported ADIMA results~\citep{gupta2022adima} where available.
-For each adaptation strategy, we report the best language-wise macro-F1 across the evaluated shot sizes, with the corresponding shot value shown in parentheses.

-Overall, the results show that CLAP provides a strong basis for cross-lingual abusive speech detection across all ten Indic languages.
-It is important to note that the ADIMA benchmark results reported by~\citet{gupta2022adima} reflect fully supervised systems trained on the complete per-language training sets, whereas our CLAP-based framework operates in a few-shot regime, using at most 50 labelled examples per class per language.
-The ADIMA figures therefore represent an upper-bound reference under full supervision rather than a directly comparable few-shot baseline.
-Under this framing, the degree to which our approach closes the gap to full supervision is the relevant measure of performance.
+Table~\ref{tab:crosslingual_mf1_main} reports cross-lingual macro-F1 for the \textbf{projection-only} and \textbf{projection+fine-tuning} settings, alongside ADIMA's fully supervised results~\citep{gupta2022adima} where available (mean over 5 support-set draws at the best-performing shot size; single deterministic run at 0-shot).
+ADIMA reflects full per-language supervision, whereas the proposed framework adapts the embedding space with at most 50 labelled examples per class; the downstream classifier is nonetheless always trained on the full labelled training split (Section~\ref{sec:method}).
+The ADIMA figures are therefore an upper-bound reference rather than a directly comparable few-shot baseline, and the degree to which this approach closes the gap to full supervision is the relevant measure of performance.

-The strongest result under the proposed framework is obtained for Punjabi, where projection-only adaptation reaches 83.65 macro-F1 at 5-shot, marginally surpassing the fully supervised ADIMA benchmark of 83.40.
-Projection-only adaptation also performs strongly for Haryanvi (80.23 at 25-shot), Odia (79.67 at 25-shot), and Malayalam (78.18 at 50-shot), suggesting that CLAP-based representations transfer effectively to these low-resource Indic languages with very limited supervision.

-For languages where a gap to the fully supervised ADIMA system remains --- Bengali (76.34 vs.\ 79.10), Hindi (77.76 vs.\ 80.70), Kannada (76.67 vs.\ 78.40), and Tamil (72.50 vs.\ 75.20) --- this gap should be interpreted in the context of the substantially different supervision regime.
-The key finding is not that CLAP uniformly exceeds full supervision, but that projection-only adaptation with as few as 5--25 labelled examples per class achieves results within 2--4 macro-F1 points of systems trained on the full dataset for the majority of languages.
-This represents a practically meaningful result for low-resource settings where full annotation is infeasible.
+Once macro-F1 is averaged over 5 seeds rather than taken from a single run, ADIMA is the strongest system for every language with a comparison available: Bengali (76.3 vs.\ 79.10), Hindi (77.8 vs.\ 80.70), Kannada (76.8 vs.\ 78.40), Punjabi (82.3 vs.\ 83.40), and Tamil (73.0 vs.\ 75.20).
+An earlier single-run analysis had reported Punjabi's 5-shot result (83.65) as marginally surpassing ADIMA; under the 5-seed mean, this becomes 82.2$\pm$0.9, and the best mean over any shot size (82.3, at 0-shot) remains 1.1 points below ADIMA.
+That earlier claim is withdrawn: the correct reading is that projection-only adaptation, and, for most languages, even frozen 0-shot embeddings alone, comes within roughly 1--3 macro-F1 points of full supervision, a practically meaningful result where full annotation is infeasible.